tasnia07/Assignment-2_3-Layer-Dependent-Dropdowns/README.md

 (2) MySQL Workbench :

-Step-1 : Install ‘mysqlbd’ module in your venv.
+Step-1 : Install ‘mysqldb’ module in your venv.

   `pip install flask-mysqldb`

-Step-2 : Write the following code.
-The above SQL statement will create our database geekprofile with the table accounts.

-Step-3 : Execute the queries from db folder.
+Step-2 : Create `assignment_2` database and Execute the queries from db folder.

+(3) Create the Project using GitHub repository

+(4) Run the Project :

+  While browsing the URL in localhost, must use `Ctrl+shift+R` to hard reload the browser at first.